MostAwesomeDude/construct/docs/misc.rst

 NamedTuple
 ----------

 Both arrays, structs and sequences can be mapped to a namedtuple from collections module.
 To create a named tuple, you need to provide a name and a sequence of fields, either a string with space-separated names or a list of strings.
-Just like the std library namedtuple does.
+Just like the stadard namedtuple does.

 >>> NamedTuple("coord", "x y z", Byte[3]).parse(b"123")
 coord(x=49, y=50, z=51)